Introduction to BittWare's SmartNIC Shell for Network Packet Processing

 In contrast, SmartNIC Shell’s DPDK IP Core always DMAs directly into DPDK mbufs, never requiring the CPU to copy packet data.
 No second DMA is needed for metadata, reducing CPU overhead, latency, and host memory requirements.
 This does eliminate the opportunity for some PCIe optimizations like coalescing small packets into fewer DMAs or writing data preformatted as PCAP records.
 If needed, your application code can do those things in the FPGA above the DPDK core.

-What you see on this page is a basic overview of SmartNIC Shell.
-There’s a lot more detail in the full App Note, and best of all it’s FREE to download!
-Fill in the form and you’ll get immediate access to a PDF version of the full App Note.
+What you see on this page is the introduction to BittWare’s SmartNIC Shell.
+There’s a lot more detail in the full App Note!
+Fill in the form to request access to a PDF version of the full App Note.